dmoret/CustomerRewardsInterviewApp/README.md

 ## Getting Started

-In the project directory, start by running the API mockup server:
+In the project directory, start by creating your own environment file by copying .env.sample to .env with your own values.

-### `npx json-server --watch src/db.json`
+For this interview app, the sample already has the correct values, all you need to do is rename it to .env This is to simulate a real world environment setup.

+After your .env file has been created, run the API mockup server:

+### `npm run server`

-it will run on port 3000 by default, then run:
+it will run on port 3001 by default, then open a new terminal and run:

 ### `npm start`

-You will be asked to switch the port to 3001, type in 'y' for yes.

-### `y`

-Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.